LuisScoccola/persistable/README.md

 Persistable depends on the following python packages:
 `numpy`, `scipy`, `scikit-learn`, `cython`, `plotly`, `dash`, `jupyter_dash`, `diskcache`, `multiprocess`, `psutil`.

+## Documentation and support

+You can find the documentation at [persistable.readthedocs.io](https://persistable.readthedocs.io/).
+If you have further questions, please [open an issue](https://github.com/LuisScoccola/persistable/issues/new) and we will do our best to help you.

 ## Experimental features

 Check the `experimental` branch for more advanced features.